On this page:

 An application that does not meet all the bushfire protection measures will be assessed under a standard assessment pathway and will require referral to the local fire authority.

-For more information refer to Single dwellings
+For more information refer to Other buildings and works.

 Planning permit application